doodybrains/this-land-is-your-land/README.md

-# font as data
+# this land is your land (type on the move)
-assignment #4 for `computational approaches to typography` at ITP
+assignment #5 for `computational approaches to typography` at ITP

 ### requirements:
 `browser-sync`